 I love my OBGYN.
-He was the brave soul who called me about 15 minutes after I left the mammography center to tell me what the Radiologist thought.
+He was the brave soul who called me about 15 minutes after I left the mammography center to tell me what the radiologist thought.

-He said, “I don’t know how much they told you, and I’m sorry if I’m being too blunt, but what you do from here on out will dramatically impact your ultimate outcome, so I’m going to be very direct.
+“I don’t know how much they told you, and I’m sorry if I’m being too blunt, but what you do from here on out will dramatically impact your ultimate outcome, so I’m going to be very direct.
 The radiologist believes you have breast cancer.”

 As I sat there taking notes while my OBGYN told me who to contact, and what to do next, my mind literally stopped for a second and I very clearly had the thought,